dgarage/NBXplorer/docs/Postgres-Migration.md

 # Migration from DBTrie backend to Postgres backend

-NBXplorer for a long time relied on an embedded database called DBTrie.
-This internal database was limiting for a number of reason, and we decided to update NBXplorer to use a postgres backend instead of DBTrie.
+For an extended period, NBXplorer depended on an embedded database dubbed DBTrie.
+This internal database imposed limitations for various reasons, prompting us to upgrade NBXplorer to employ a Postgres backend rather than DBTrie.

-While we still support DBTrie, it is deprecated.
-We provide a migration path for currently current deployments.
+Although we continue to support DBTrie, it is now deemed obsolete.
+We offer a migration pathway for existing deployments.

 | Command line argument  | Environment variable | Description |
 |---|---|---|